odilbekmarimov/MeetingReport/task.md

 2. Output files: Excel file.

-3. A visual diagram of your star schema using Power BI.
+3. A visual diagram of your star schema using Power BI or any schema visualizer.

 ---

 ## Submission Deadline

-Please submit all required deliverables by **[Insert Deadline Date]**.
+Please submit all required deliverables by **Sunday, June 19, 21:00 **.